-We can find the use of this phrase mostly in everyday life and in business language, such as when a company borrows money from another company, and if the borrower does not pay back, then this line can become an ultimatum, or a pressure tactic.
+We can find the use of this phrase mostly in everyday life and in business language, such as when a company borrows money from another company, and if the borrower does not pay it back, then this line can become an ultimatum, or a pressure tactic.
 It can be used in everyday life to remind people about deferred payments.
 It can been used by dictators for threats to their opponents or opposite armies.
 Generally, it is applicable to anyone with vengeful behaviors like when someone has resentful feelings for another person.

-Most learned judge, a sentence!
-Come prepare!
+“Most learned judge, a sentence!
+Come prepare!”

-…This bond doth give thee here no jot of blood;
+“…This bond doth give thee here no jot of blood;

-The words expressly are “a pound of flesh.”
+The words expressly are ‘a pound of flesh.’ “

-(Act-IV, Scene-I, Lines 295-303)
+(Merchant of Venice. ,Act-IV, Scene-I, Lines 295-303)

-Antonio cannot pay back Shylock’s money and usurer demands his flesh as a fine.
+Antonio cannot pay back Shylock’s money and the usurer demands his flesh as a fine.
 Shylock could be demonic.
-However, Portia’s skillful act of manipulating and legal hairsplitting saves the day, as she offers a solution that if Shylock sheds even a single drop of the Christian blood after cutting flesh, then under Venetian law, the state of Venice would take away his property and land.
+However, Portia’s skillful act of manipulating and legal hairsplitting saves the day, as she offers a solution that if Shylock sheds even a single drop of Christian blood after cutting his flesh, then under Venetian law, the state of Venice would take away his property and land.

-Though it is a clever marketing, yet it is a false advertising too.
+Though it is clever marketing, it is false advertising too.
 Antonio accepts the brutal terms of Shylock, but he is aware of the fact that Shylock despises him.
-Ultimately, Antonio is forced to default, while the usurer refuses merchant’s begging for mercy.
+Ultimately, Antonio is forced to default, while the usurer refuses the merchant’s beg for mercy.
 Dressed as a famous judge, and an indirect beneficiary of Antonio, Portia takes a letter of bond on insistence of Shylock and brings an absurd conclusion.
 She maintains that the bond specifies a pound of flesh but “no jot of blood.”